Hiking, Biking and Horse Trails

 Flowing gently from the spillway of Center Lake the creek contains six ponds where water is held back by six lowhead dams.
 The ponds and creeksides offer excellent trout fishing and add to the variety of plants and wildlife found in this unique area.
 In the spring and summer, wildflowers abound.

 The creek was named in honor of First Lady Grace Coolidge, wife of President Calvin Coolidge.

 |South end: Parking area along highway 16A, across from Grace Coolidge Campground; North end: Adjacent to swimming beach at Center Lake||2-3 hours||3 miles||Easy to Moderate|

-Marked trails are intended to be a primer for our first time visitors, but we encourage horse camp guests to purchase topographical maps from the Peter Norbeck Outdoor Education Center and explore other areas of the park as well.
+Marked trails are intended to be a primer for our first time visitors; however, we encourage guests to obtain a topographical map from any of the visitor centers or Blue Bell Resort.

 All out-of-state horses are required to have a valid, clean health certificate within the last 30 days, and a negative Coggins or ELISA EIA test within the last 12 months.
 SDCL 40-14-2.
 All documents must be on person.

 The Centennial Trail is 22 miles as it passes through the park.
 It is not a loop trail but bisects the park from North to South.
 Three trailheads are located along the trail.
 Iron Creek Trailhead on the northern boundary, Badger Hole near Legion Lake and the French Creek Trailhead near Horse Camp.

 The Centennial Trail is marked with brown fiberglass posts and gray diamonds.